Digital Strategy for Schools 2015-2020 Enhancing Teaching Learning and Assessment

 View Digital Strategy Action Plan 2017.

-Key elements of the 2018 Digital Strategy Action Plan include:
+Key elements of the 2018 Digital Strategy Action Plan included the following:

-- Computer Science will be introduced as a Leaving Certificate subject from September 2018 – (phased introduction).
+- Introduction of Computer Science as a Leaving Certificate subject from September 2018 – (phased introduction)

-- The National Council for Curriculum and Assessment (NCCA) will work with a network of schools to explore how coding might be best integrated into the primary school curriculum.
+- The National Council for Curriculum and Assessment (NCCA) working with a network of schools to explore how coding might be best integrated into the primary school curriculum

-- The Digital Learning Framework, which allows schools to assess their digital capability, will be assessed and improved.
+- Assessment and improvement of the Digital Learning Framework, which allows schools to assess their digital capability

-- Clusters participating in School Excellence Fund – Digital will begin their projects & future rounds will be considered.
+- Clusters participating in School Excellence Fund – Digital commencement of their projects and consideration of future rounds

-- The Department will actively contribute to the whole of Government approach to internet and cyber safe security for our young people.
+- Active contribution by the Department to the whole of Government approach to internet and cyber safe security for our young people

-- A circular will issue to schools on the usage of smart phone and tablet devices – this will require schools to engage with the school community including students and parents on their usage.
+- The issuing of a circular to schools on the usage of smart phone and tablet devices – this required schools to engage with the school community including students and parents on their usage

-- Continuing rollout of the €210million capital investment programme to schools.
+- Continuation of rollout of the €210million capital investment programme to schools

 View 2018 Digital Strategy Action Plan